 I now know I will never be as good a golfer as my friend Susan, and probably not as good as the woman I met in the restaurant.
 I will never be a competitive golfer and I discovered I do not want to be.
 I had already had enough competition in my professional life.

 I discovered I wanted to be a fun golfer.
-I wanted to have fun out on the courses I play and with the people I play with.
+I wanted to have fun on the courses I play and with the people, I play with.
 I did not need to have the perfect swing.
-As a matter of fact, my swing is pretty atrocious looking, but it’s the perfect swing for me.
+My swing is pretty atrocious looking, but it’s the perfect swing for me.

 Now I go out and play and completely enjoy myself. when I play slow or have too many shots, I pick my ball up (so I will not hold up the people I am playing with) and move on to the next hole.
 A new beginning!

 I have found several groups to play with.
 You can go online to Meetup and search for golf groups in your area to do the same.
 I play with a singles golf group, which is a terrific way to meet single people who enjoy the game.
 I have also found several golf groups that travel to Europe and Hawaii to play golf.